migonzalvar/dj-email-url/README.rst

 License
 =======

-This work is licensed under several licences.
+This work is licensed under several licenses.

 - All original source code is licensed under BSD-2-Clause.
 - All documentation is licensed under CC-BY-4.0.